-This post will show you the start-to-finish process for making our modern DIY Murphy bed.
-We followed DIY murphy bed plans from a top-notch hardware kit and are sharing our tips for you to do the same.
-This project is featured in 30 Builds to Put Your KregJig to Work.
+This article shares the process for making our modern DIY Murphy bed.
+We followed plans from a top-notch hardware kit and are sharing the tips we picked up along the way.

-I am AMPED to share this project with you guys!
+I am so excited to share this project!
 I’ve been dreaming of having a Murphy bed for a long time, and that dream has finally come true.
 While we have a two-bedroom home, we do have another “bonus” space marketed as a den.

-While this is a DIY Murphy bed, I’m not going to be sharing step-by-step original DIY murphy bed plans with you today.
-Honestly, we really didn’t want to bite off more than we could chew coming up with original plans ourselves.
-Plus we didn’t want to reinvent the wheel when we already felt this would be a big project to take on.
+While this is an article about a DIY Murphy bed, I’m not going to be sharing step-by-step original DIY murphy bed plans with you.
+Honestly, we didn’t want to reinvent the wheel when we already felt this would be a big project to take on while having a newborn.

 Mike took the lead on researching how we’d approach this task and ultimately settled on this DIY Murphy bed plans and hardware kit.
 For safety reasons, it was important to us that we had a piston system on our bed, so we were willing to pay more for that hardware.
 This whole apparatus is heavy, and we didn’t want to have any chance of the bed part falling.

-While the DIY murphy bed hardware kit may look pricey at first glance, you’re actually getting a lot from it: all of the hardware you need to make the bed functional, as well as extremely detailed plans for how to build your bed.
-And it’s all out of plywood.
+While the DIY murphy bed hardware kit may look pricey at first glance, you’re actually getting a lot from it: all of the hardware you need to make the bed functional, as well as detailed plans for how to build your bed.

-I also liked how the bed gave you the basic plans, but you could let your creativity run wild with the finishing touches.
+I also liked how the system gives you the basic plans, but you could let your creativity run wild with the finishing touches.
 This is the exact bed we used as a model for our DIY Murphy bed.
 So I drew up some plans to get there, and then it was time to get started.

 - DIY Murphy bed plans and kit in full (the same plans also make a queen bed, just different measurements)